Lachee/discord-rpc-csharp/CONTRIBUTING.md

 See the README for more about building and testing your version.

 ## 😴 Licensing
 By submitting a PR, you are agreeing that your code is licensed under the same as defined in the accompying license file of the project.
-You waive all rights to the code and transfer them to Lachee.
+You transfer all rights to the code to the project and its community in perpetuity and retain authorship credit to the code.